Overview

 Reduce maintenance costs

-With 95% removal of 75 µm particles and larger, the Grit King® prevents grit from reaching downstream processes, protecting them against the clogging and abrasion wear that results in increased cleaning, maintenance, repair, and replacement parts.
+With 95% removal of 75 µm particles and larger, the Grit King® prevents grit from reaching downstream processes.
+Protecting them against the clogging and abrasion wear that results in increased cleaning, maintenance, repair, and replacement parts.

 Get grit removal designed (and guaranteed) to fit your needs